-The certificate program offered by Central Michigan University’s Psychology Department is offered to regularly admitted undergraduate students who have a major or minor in psychology and primarily regularly admitted School Psychology and Experimental Psychology graduate students.
-The progam is for students who desire to obtain additional education, research, and practical experience working with individuals with special behavioral and learning needs using applied behavior analysis (ABA) principles.
+The Behavior Analysts Certification Board (BACB) Approved Course Sequence offered by Central Michigan University’s Psychology Department is offered to regularly admitted undergraduate students who have a major or minor in psychology and primarily to regularly admitted School Psychology and Experimental Psychology graduate students.
+The course sequence is for students who desire to obtain additional education, research, and practical experience working with individuals with special behavioral and learning needs using applied behavior analysis (ABA) principles.

-The program is designed to provide students with knowledge, skills, and professional training to use these ABA principles with a variety of individuals and settings.
-Graduates of the program will be prepared to provide evidence-based practices in ABA and consultative services to support clients in schools, private practices, and agencies.
+The course sequence is designed to provide students with knowledge, skills, and professional training to use these ABA principles with a variety of individuals and settings.
+Graduates of the course sequence will be prepared to provide evidence-based practices in ABA and consultative services to support clients in schools, private practices, and agencies.

 Board Certified Assistant Behavior Analyst (BCaBA)

-The certification program for BCaBA requires a Bachelor’s degree includes 12 credit hours of coursework in addition to the requirements for a major or minor in Psychology, supervised fieldwork, practicum hours, and passing the BACB exam.
+The BACB Approved Course Sequence for BCaBA through Central Michigan University requires a Bachelor’s degree includes 12 credit hours of coursework in addition to the requirements for a major or minor in Psychology, experiential hours, supervision hours, and passing the BACB exam.

 Board Certified Behavior Analyst (BCBA)

-The certification program for BCBA requires a Master’s degree and includes 18 credit hours of graduate coursework, supervised fieldwork, practicum hours, and passing the BACB exam.
+The BACB Approved Course Sequence for BCBA through Central Michigan University requires a Master’s degree and includes 18 credit hours of graduate coursework in addition to the requirements for the School Psychology Program or Experimental Psychology Program, experiential hours, supervision hours, and passing the BACB exam.

 1101 S. Franklin